JavaScript

 extension is used by node for CommonJS modules and the .mjs

-extension is used by node for ECMAScript modules, although esbuild doesn't make a distinction between the two.
+extension is used by node for ECMAScript modules.

 All modern JavaScript syntax is supported by esbuild.
 Newer syntax may not be supported by older browsers, however, so you may want to configure the target option to tell esbuild to convert newer syntax to older syntax as appropriate.